Invariant connections and PBW theorem for Lie groupoid pairs: Global Atiyah class

-Let us recall \cite{crainic_differentiable_2003} how Morita equivalent Lie groupoids have equivalent categories of representations.
+Let us first recall \cite{crainic_differentiable_2003} how Morita equivalent Lie groupoids have equivalent categories of representations.
 Let $\A'$ and $\A$ be two Lie groupoids, and let $Q$ be a generalized morphism from $\A'$ to $\A$.
 Given an $\A$-module $E$, $Q$ and $E$ define the associated $\A'$-module $ Q(E) = \frac{Q\times_M E}{\A} $ (see Definition \ref{defn:associated-vector-bundle}).
 Given an $\A$-module map $E\to F$, $Q$ naturally induces an $\A'$-module map $\amod Q(E)\to \amod Q(F)$, and this defines a functor $\amod Q$ from the category of $\A$-modules to that of $\A'$-modules.
-When $Q$ is a Morita morphism, i.e.\ when it is weakly invertible, the functor $\amod Q$ becomes an equivalence of categories since there are natural isomorphisms
+When $Q$ is a Morita morphism, the functor $\amod Q$ becomes an equivalence of categories (see \eqref{eq:P-Pop}--\eqref{eq:Pop-P}).